-(a) Each judge of a court of record of this state, including the surrogate judges, justices of the supreme court, and each judicial referee, must complete at least 45 hours of approved course work in continuing judicial education, at least three of which must be in judicial ethics, during each three-year period of tenure, commencing July 1, 1993.
-Continuing education requirements for those with less than 1 full year of service from the end of the last three-year reporting period will be waived.
+(a) Each judge of a court of record of this state, including the surrogate judges, justices of the supreme court, and each judicial referee, must complete at least 45 hours of approved course work in continuing judicial education, at least three of which must be in judicial ethics and at least one of the three ethics hours must be in diversity and inclusion, during each three-year period of tenure, commencing July 1, 1993.
+Continuing education requirements for those will less than 1 full year of service from the end of the last three-year reporting period will be waived.

-(b) Each municipal judge must complete at least 18 hours of approved course work in continuing education during each three-year period of tenure, commencing July 1, 2008.
+(b) Each municipal judge must complete at least 18 hours of approved course work in continuing education, at least one of which must be in judicial ethics or diversity and inclusion during each three-year period of tenure, commencing July 1, 2008.
 In addition, each new municipal judge must complete a judicial orientation course within the first three months of taking office.
 Municipal judges serving at least 1 year, but less than 2, from the end of the last three-year reporting period will be required to report 6 continuing education hours; those serving at least 2 years, but less than 3, will be required to report 12 continuing education hours.
 Continuing education requirements for those with less than 1 full year of service will be waived.

 (c) Each magistrate appointed under Section 27-05-31, NDCC, must complete a continuing education program every odd calendar year as provided by the Judicial Branch Education Commission.

-(d) Each juvenile court director and court officer must complete at least 40 hours of approved course work during each three-year period, commencing July 1, 2005.
+(d) Each juvenile court director and court officer must complete at least 40 hours of approved course work during each three-year period, at least one of which must be in diversity and inclusion, commencing July 1, 2005.
 In addition, each new court officer must complete an orientation program within the first six months of taking office.
 Officers employed at least 1 year, but less than 2, from the end of the last three-year reporting period will be required to report 13 continuing education hours; those employed at least 2 years, but less than 3, will be required to report 26 continuing education hours.
 Continuing education requirements for those with less than 1 full year of employment will be waived.